 The Company is principally an investment holding company and involved in the provision of management services.
 The principal activities and the details of the subsidiaries are set out in Note 12 to the financial statements.
-There have been no significant changes in the nature of these activities during the financial year other than the acquisitions of subsidiaries as disclosed in Note 12(e) to the financial statements.
+There have been no significant changes in the nature of these activities during the financial year.